burrowHQ/burrowland-liquidation-bot/docs/stop-keeper.md

 - **Shared RPC calls**: Margin accounts and liquidator registration are fetched once in `burrow.js` and shared with both margin liquidation and stop keeper, reducing duplicate RPC access
 - **No profit threshold**: Stops are triggered whenever conditions are met, regardless of service fee value (the fee is set by the position owner)
 - **Slippage = 0 for checks**: The contract checks stop conditions without slippage, but actual swaps use `MAX_SLIPPAGE`

+## Safety Features

+- **Null check validation**: Positions with missing asset or price data are skipped with a warning log
+- **Input validation**: Stop values are validated against contract rules (stop_loss: 1-9999 BPS, stop_profit: >10000 BPS)
+- **Offset clamping**: The offset BPS is clamped to 0-5000 range to prevent logic inversion from misconfiguration
+- **Batch processing**: Smart router API calls are processed in batches of 10 to avoid rate limiting
+- **Edge case logging**: Anomalies like negative HP fees are logged for debugging

 ## Relationship to Margin Liquidation